Board of Directors

 Diana Barrett, Ph.D.

 Diana Barrett, President, founded Fledgling in 2005 after a long career at Harvard University, where she taught in both the Harvard Business School and the School of Public Health.
 At Harvard Business School, she was a member of the Social Enterprise core group teaching Business Leadership in the Social Sector as well as various executive programs.
 Her areas of interest included the use of public private partnerships for global poverty reduction and specifically, in addressing the social and personal burden of disease such as HIV/AIDS.
 She received both her Masters in Business Administration and her Doctorate in Business Administration from the Harvard Business School.
 Fledgling provides an opportunity to further those interests by focusing on innovative approaches to complex social issues including the use of media to ignite social change.
-In addition to leading Fledgling, Diana serves on the Boards of the International Center for Photography, the Social Change Film Forum at Harvard’s Kennedy School of Government and the Advisory Board of the Acumen Fund, and Advisory Board of Earthwatch.
+In addition to leading Fledgling, Diana serves on the Boards of the Social Change Film Forum at Harvard’s Kennedy School of Government, the Advisory Board of the Acumen Fund, and Advisory Board of Earthwatch.

 Christopher H. Buckley, Jr.